jkvatne/jkvgui/readme.md

 This package uses "C", so a gcc compiler must be available.<br>
 A good version is found at https://www.mingw-w64.org/downloads/ <br>
-By default it should install gcc at `C:\w64devkit\bin\gcc.exe`
+By default it should install gcc at `C:\w64devkit\bin\gcc.exe` and update the path.

-You also need the open-gl drivers.
+You also need the open-gl drivers, which should be present by default.

 (c) Jan Kåre Vatne, 2025